*Resident names and any identifying details have been changed for privacy.

 - Why were both Susanna and Benji having “issues with aggressiveness”?
 Why were they both in the same room if they were “arch-enemies”?

-- Why was an injured employee alone in a room full of residents (at least three of whom appeared to need special attention), a telephone, a doorbell?
+- Why was an injured employee alone in a room full of residents (at least three of whom appeared to need special attention), a telephone, and a doorbell?

 - Could there have been a different movie (or activity, like music) that would have contributed different energy to the room?